k4rt1key/stayinit/README.md

 Users can easily search for hostels and flats using our intuitive search function.
 Advanced filtering options allow for more refined results based on specific preferences.

-### Google Maps Integration

-Each property listing includes a Google Maps view, highlighting nearby landmarks to help users better understand the location and surroundings of their potential accommodation.

 ### Wishlist Functionality

 Users can save their favorite properties to a personal wishlist for easy access and comparison later.

-### AI-Powered Price Prediction

-Our machine learning feature provides estimated prices for flats, helping users gauge the market value of properties they're interested in.

 ### User Authentication